Reggles44/YXSim/README.md

         return Action(card=self, source=attacker, target=defender, damage=3).execute()
 ```

-### Card That Change Resources
+### Resource Changes

+Many cards also provide various [Resource](yxsim/resources.py) changes which is the basis for many combos.
-As an example of cards that change resources we will use [Guard Qi](yxsim/cards/logic/guard_qi.py) as an example.
+As an example of a card the changes resources is [Guard Qi](yxsim/cards/logic/guard_qi.py) which provides 5 defense and 1 Qi.
-In addition to our default imports we also need to import [Resource](yxsim/resources.py) to have access to the various `Resource` Enum.
-We then define an `Action` with `resource_changes` to a dict where the keys are `Resource` and values are `int`.
-This will then be used to update the `resources` attribute on the `Player`.
+When looking at the `play` function there is still an `Action` but this time it defines `resource_changes` as a dict of all resource changes to be done to the `target`.

 ```python
 from yxsim.action import Action